CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 ## Interactive lab simulations

 There are interactive lab simulations that you might find useful for this topic.
-The simulation lets you to click through a similar scenario at your own pace.
+The simulation lets you click through a similar scenario at your own pace.
 There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
 An Azure subscription is not required.

-+ [Create and configure and Azure load balancer](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Create%20and%20configure%20an%20Azure%20load%20balancer).
++ [Create and configure an Azure load balancer](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Create%20and%20configure%20an%20Azure%20load%20balancer).
 Create a virtual network, backend servers, load balancer, and then test the load balancer.
 + [Deploy Azure Application Gateway](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Deploy%20Azure%20Application%20Gateway).
 Create an application gateway, create virtual machines, create the backend pool, and test the gateway.
 + [Implement traffic management](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%2010).
-Implement complete hub and spoke network including virtual machines, virtual networks, peering, load balancer, and application gateway.
+Implement a complete hub and spoke network including virtual machines, virtual networks, peering, load balancer, and application gateway.

 ## Lab objectives
 In this lab, you will complete the following tasks: